-The Cairngorms national park in the Eastern Highlands of Scotland is home to a wide variety of outdoor activities and a huge number of visitors are drawn to the area throughout the year.
+The Cairngorms National Park in the east Highlands of Scotland is home to a wide variety of outdoor activities, and a huge number of visitors are drawn to the area throughout the year.

-The number of tourist attractions in this part of Scotland make it difficult to decide where to go if you’re just visiting for a quick break, but one location that I keep returning to time and time again is the area surrounding the picturesque village of Braemar.
+The number of tourist attractions in this part of Scotland makes it difficult to decide where to go if you’re just visiting for a quick break but one place that I keep returning to time and time again is the area surrounding the picturesque village of Braemar.

 This part of Aberdeenshire is sparsely populated yet easy to get to with the city of Aberdeen only an hour and a half away and Dundee and Perth more or less the same.